oopexpert/oopdi/README.md

 - **Object Network and Association**: Every class managed by OOPDI is part of an object network derived from a single root class provided during the framework's initialization.
 Additionally, each class is reachable through associations, ensuring that every dependency is well-defined and accessible in a structured manner.

 Explore these core concepts in depth within the framework to harness their benefits and build modular, maintainable applications effectively.

+## Code Examples

+In this section, we provide practical code examples that demonstrate how to use OOPDI effectively in various scenarios.
+These examples serve as quick guides to help you get started with the framework in your own projects.
+Feel free to explore and adapt them to your specific use cases.

+### Basic Dependency Injection

+- **Injecting a Singleton**: Show how to use the `@Injectable` annotation to inject a singleton instance of a class.

+- **Thread-Scoped Dependency**: Demonstrate how to create and manage thread-scoped dependencies using OOPDI.

+- **Local Scope Usage**: Illustrate the use of local-scoped dependencies within a specific context or method.

+- **Request Scope in Action**: Showcase how to leverage request-scoped dependencies, including use cases beyond traditional HTTP requests.

+### Advanced Dependency Management

+- **Managing Collections with `@InjectSet`**: Explore how to use `@InjectSet` to manage and inject sets of dependencies, even when no matching classes are found.

+- **Fine-Grained Dependency Injection**: Dive into examples of using `@InjectInstance` for precise, type-specific dependency injection.

+### Object Initialization

+- **Using `@PostConstruct`**: Walk through the process of initializing objects using the `@PostConstruct` annotation.
+Highlight how it simplifies object setup and configuration.

+### Scoping Strategies

+- **Global Scope Example**: Provide a scenario where global-scoped dependencies are essential and demonstrate their usage.

+- **Thread Scope in Multithreading**: Showcase thread-scoped dependencies in a multi-threaded environment to ensure thread safety.

+- **Local Scope Use Case**: Describe a use case where local-scoped dependencies provide controlled, short-lived functionality.

+- **Custom Scopes (if applicable)**: If you have plans to implement custom scopes in the future, you can add examples demonstrating their usage here.

+### Advanced Features and Best Practices

+- **Circular Dependency Resolution**: Demonstrate how OOPDI resolves circular dependencies to maintain object integrity.

+- **Testing Strategies**: Present strategies for testing classes and dependencies managed by OOPDI effectively.

+- **Error Handling**: Illustrate best practices for handling exceptions and errors when working with the framework.

+These code examples aim to provide practical insights into using OOPDI in your projects.
+We encourage you to explore these examples, adapt them to your specific requirements, and leverage the full potential of OOPDI for efficient dependency management.